itsmarsss/trade-protection/src/data/md/ArgumentsForTradeProtection.md

 ## Anti-Dumping

-Dumping refers to foreign firms pricing their goods below production cost.
+Dumping refers to foreign firms pricing their goods below production cost when exporting.
 This is a type of predatory pricing behaviour when done abroad.
 An importer may "dump" goods abroad to dominate in a new market.
 This practice is deemed illegal by the WTO, and countries can avoid this by implementing protectionist measures to protect domestic industries.

 ## Unfair Competition